microsoft/AL-Go/Workshop/ContinuousDeployment.md

 | ![image](https://user-images.githubusercontent.com/10775043/232294280-cc92b21b-f5ae-4381-b63b-e05b72159486.png) |
 |-|

-In the environment configuratoin screen, Click **Add secret** under **environment secrets**.
-Create a secret called AUTHCONTEXT and use one of two mechanisms to create the auth context value.
+In the environment configuration screen, Click **Add secret** under **environment secrets**.
+Create a secret called AUTHCONTEXT and use one of the two mechanisms described below to create the auth context value:

 ## Using Impersonation
 Easiest way to create an authentication context with impersonation for AL-Go for GitHub is to use the following PowerShell line from a machine with the BcContainerHelper module installed: